agalitsyna/RedClib/README.md

 ## System requirements

-You will need ... of free space to download raw datasets from GEO, including Red-C and RNA-Seq datasets.
+You will need (updated upon release) of free space to download raw datasets from GEO, including Red-C and RNA-Seq datasets.
-Keep in mind that in our pipeline we store intermediary processing results, so that you might need up to ... of memory to reproduce the pipeline for all datasets.
+Keep in mind that in our pipeline we store intermediary processing results, so that you might need up to (updated upon release) of memory to reproduce the pipeline for all datasets.

 The code is adapted for Linux systems and bash shell.
 We recommend using conda for requirements management.